ShatrovOA/dtFFT/docs/usage.rst

 Plan Creation
 =============

-There are two ways to create plan in ``dtFFT``.
+There are two ways to create a plan in ``dtFFT``.

 First one involves specifying global dimensions of the data and discussed in this section along with other options such as the MPI communicator, precision, and FFT executor type.

-Second one involves specifing local portion of the data on each MPI process and discussed in the `Plan Creation Using Pencil Decomposition`_ section below.
+Second one involves specifying local portion of the data on each MPI process and discussed in the `Plan Creation Using Pencil Decomposition`_ section below.

 There are three plan types supported by the library: